MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-office-365.md

     ![connect O365 menu option.](media/connect-o365.png)

-1. In the Office 365 pop-up, click **Connect Office 365**.
+1. In the Office 365 pop-up, select **Connect Office 365**.

     ![connect O365 pop-up.](media/office-connect.png)

-1. In the Office 365 components page, select the options you require, and then click **Connect**.
+1. In the Office 365 components page, select the options you require, and then select **Connect**.

     > [!NOTE]
     >